 White lipped python enclosure humidity levels

-Most white lipped pythons prefer a 60-80% humidity in their enclosure.
-Experiment a little and spray or mist some areas more heavily than others then see where your snake tends to settle in.
+Most white-lipped pythons prefer 60-80% humidity in their enclosure.
+Experiment a little and spray or mist some areas more heavily than others, then see where your snake tends to settle in.

 Endeavor to keep their entire enclosure in that particular percentage.
 Most of mine have enjoyed right at 70-75%, especially on the basking side.

 Substrate should be fully dumped about once a month, though cleaner snakes may be comfortable with every two months.
-If you remove your snake for feeding (and I recommend that you do, especially with this species), go ahead and clean out the enclosure while your white lipped python eats.
+If you remove your snake for feeding (and I recommend that you do, especially with this species), clean the enclosure while your white lipped python eats.

 Feeding your white lipped python is a simple matter of offering prey and allowing the snake to consume it.
 If your white lipped python is not eating, please consult the health faq down below.

 White lipped pythons tend to hatch at a surprisingly large size.
 These snakes do not need pinky mice as many others do.
 Neonate to juvenile white lipped pythons are content with a small mouse or fuzzy rats at the rate of one per week, give or take a day depending on their weight gain and overall growth.

 Adults are a little testier.
 In the wild, they are often observed going without food for weeks (or even months, in poor weather).